International Committee for the Promotion of Chinese Industrial Cooperatives

 Individuals and legal entities (legal persons) who agree with the principles of the Committee, accept the Constitution of the Committee may apply for membership.
 Individuals admitted shall be committee members; legal persons admitted shall be corporate members.
 Each corporate member may an individual as its representative on the Committee.

-The ICCIC admits cooperative enterprises, cooperative organizations and those enterprises, organizations and corporations that support the cooperative movement to be its corporate members.
+The ICCIC admits cooperative enterprises, cooperative organizations, cooperative promotion organizations and those enterprises, organizations and corporations that support the cooperative movement to be its corporate members.
 Such corporate members should be legally registered entities.

 To be a member of the Committee, the applicant should make an application according to the prescribed procedure, i.e. be recommended by one committee member, seconded by another committee member, and approved by the Executive Board.